FACULTY & GRADUATE STUDENT RESEARCH GRANT

 How and When to Apply:

-We will accept small-grant proposals on a rolling basis throughout the academic year up to the point where we reach the limits of our funding.
-There are no application deadlines this year.
-We encourage any researchers interested in BRITE Lab funding to initially reach out to Director Justin Sydnor [firstname.lastname@example.org] with the preliminary idea for the study to be conducted.
-Director Sydnor will likely schedule a short meeting to discuss or provide initial feedback in another way.
-At this stage Director Sydnor will give the best indication possible of whether the study is likely to receive BRITE funding.
+We will accept small-grant proposals on a rolling basis throughout the 2022-2023 and 2023-2024 academic years up to the point where we reach the limits of our funding.
+There are no application deadlines.
+We encourage any researchers interested in BRITE Lab funding to initially reach out to Director Karla M Zehms [email@example.com] with the preliminary idea for the study to be conducted.
+Director Zehms will likely schedule a short meeting to discuss or provide initial feedback in another way.
+At this stage Director Zehms will give the best indication possible of whether the study is likely to receive BRITE funding.
 After that initial contact, we encourage submissions on a rolling basis.
 We encourage researchers to apply for funding at least two months prior to when they plan to run their study, but we can consider shorter time frames as needed.

 About the BRITE Lab: